kimfy/playground/hashicorp/vagrant/README.md

 # Vagrant

-This Vagrantfile uses Ansible to configure the created nodes.
-You can configure the amount of server and client nodes using the variables available in the Vagrantfile.
+This Vagrantfile deploys user specified amount of server and client nodes, configuration is handled by `ansible_local`.
+Great for testing Consul and Nomad.

+**TODO**
+- Let user specify which services to deploy
+  - Nomad
+  - Consul
+  - Vault
+- Create a Vagrant box that has Ansible installed already, since installing Ansible for each node is time consuming.

+**Tested on**
+- Linux (Pop_OS 2204)
+- Windows 11

 **Requirements**

 - Vagrant
 - VirtualBox
-- Ansible

 **How to**